angular/components/CODING_STANDARDS.md

 static ngAcceptInputType_value: BooleanInput;
 ```
-The above code would allow users to set `disabled` similar to how it can be set on native inputs:
+The above code allows users to set `disabled` similar to how it can be set on native inputs:
 ```html
 <component disabled></component>
 ```